NewEthicker/Virtual_Keyboard/README.md

 ## Getting Started
 To get started with the Virtual Keyboard, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/virtual-keyboard.git`
+1. Clone the repository: `git clone https://github.com/NewEthicker/virtual-keyboard.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Run the virtual keyboard application: `python main.py`
 4. Follow the on-screen instructions for hand tracking and typing

 ## Contributing
 Contributions are welcome!
 If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.
-Please refer to the [contribution guidelines](CONTRIBUTING.md) for detailed instructions.

 ## Acknowledgements
 - [OpenCV](https://opencv.org) - Computer vision library